Paradigm4/streaming/README.md

 * PROGRAM is a full command line to the program to stream data through
 * format is either `'format=df'` for R binary data frame format or `'format=tsv'` for tab-delimited text (the R binary format is provisional and will eventually be replaced by feather)
 * types is a comma-separated list of expected returned column SciDB types.
+* names is an optional set of comma-separated output column names and must be the same length as `types` (default names are a0, a1, ...)

 ## Examples